 The Board has ultimate responsibility for risk and the oversight of the risk management process within the business.
 Recognising that risk is inherent in all of the Group's business dealings, and in the markets and instruments in which the Group operates, it places a high priority on ensuring that there is a strong risk management culture embedded throughout the Group, and accountability at all levels within the business.
 Effective risk management and strong internal controls are integral to the Group's business model and are reflected in the risk management framework adopted within the business.
-The risks are set out in the risk register and the assessment of the key risks are analysed in detail in the ICAAP document which confirms the capital requirements in light of that analysis.
+The risks are set out in the risk register and the assessment of the key risks is analysed in detail in the ICAAP document which confirms the capital requirements in light of that analysis.

-The Board is assisted in its role by various Board and Operational sub-committees.
-One of these is the Audit and Risk Committee, which is responsible for the oversight and review of internal control and risk management.
-The Risk Management Committee ("RMC") has been delegated the day-to-day responsibility for overseeing and mitigating risks arising across the Group as a whole.
-There is also a programme of Internal Audits agreed annually and performed over the financial year and annual Audit and Assurance reports (AAF 01/06 and SSAE 16) on internal controls, both of which are facilitated by independent, external audit firms.
-In addition, there is a dedicated compliance function which operates a programme of monitoring.
+The Board is assisted in its role by various Board and executive sub-committees.
+One of these is the Board Audit and Risk Committee, which is responsible for the oversight and review of internal control and risk management.
+The executive Risk Management Committee ("RMC") has been delegated the day-to-day responsibility for overseeing and mitigating risks arising across the Group as a whole.
+There is also a programme of independent Internal Audits agreed annually and performed over the financial year and an annual independent service auditor report (ISAE 3402 and AT-C 320) on internal controls, both of which are conducted by an external audit firm.
+In addition, there is a dedicated compliance and risk function which operates a programme of monitoring.

-Risks are also mitigated by the recruitment and retention of highly trained staff, clear reporting lines, appropriate segregations of duties and clearly set out procedures and policies.
-Ownership of risks is clearly set out and the Board encourages a culture of transparency and openness in all activities.
+Risks are also mitigated by the recruitment and retention of highly trained staff, clear reporting lines, appropriate segregation of duties and clearly defined procedures and policies.
+Ownership of risks is clearly identified and the Board encourages a culture of transparency and openness in all activities.
+Further information on Record's risk management framework is included in Record's 2018 Annual Report at: https://ir.recordcm.com/financial-information-and-reporting/reports-and-accounts.